COVID-19: Births, marriages and deaths

 Marriage and Civil Partnerships

-All death registrations will be conducted via telephone.
+All death registrations will now be done over the telephone.
 Your GP or hospital will scan the necessary documents directly to the Registrar, together with your contact details.
 You will then be contacted by a Registrar who will take the relevant information.
+You can then apply online for death certificates, costing £11 each.

 Cemeteries and crematorium